- Remarkably bouncy

 Look away if you are:

-If you’re up for a race-ready and a premium shoe, Asics Metaracer is a good start.
+- If you’re up for a race-ready and premium shoe, ASICS Metaracer is a good start.

 Almost a trampoline: this is THE reason to buy it

-All experts agree: this is not a stable shoe.
-There is a lateral movement you don’t want in a running shoe, especially if you have flat feet or experience overpronation.
+Be warmed however, this is not a stable shoe.
+There is a lot of lateral movement that you don’t want in a running shoe, especially if you have flat feet or experience overpronation.